apachecn/pytorch-doc-zh/docs/1.0/nn.md

 Note

 This module doesn’t work directly with NLLLoss, which expects the Log to be computed between the Softmax and itself.
-Use &lt;cite&gt;LogSoftmax&lt;/cite&gt; instead (it’s faster and has better numerical properties).
+Use `LogSoftmax` instead (it’s faster and has better numerical properties).

 Examples: